rlebret/hpca/README.md

 ./demo.sh
 ```

-This script will download a tokenized version of the [Reuters Corpus Volume I](RCV1)(http://www.jmlr.org/papers/volume5/lewis04a/lewis04a.pdf) and compute word embeddings out of it.
+This script will download a tokenized version of the [Reuters Corpus Volume I (RCV1)](http://www.jmlr.org/papers/volume5/lewis04a/lewis04a.pdf) and compute word embeddings out of it.

 ## AUTHORS